WarwickAnimeSoc/TengenToppaAnimango/README.md

 This repository contains all the files needed to run the site, except for the config files, which future webmasters will need to copy to their machine from the server.

+To build bootstrap with the overwrites used by the site, you will need to copy the bootstrap source files into `.\static_files\scss` and use `pysassc` to build `ttam-bootstrap.scss`.

 ## Todo

 - Styling and CSS need to be tweaked to look like more than just a generic bootstrap site.